Famous British People

 Gretel Mahoney's story is very readable and fascinating.
 You get a real feel for her character - not a saint or resistance hero - but someone who saw through the Fascist propaganda and was able to resist in small ways.

-Gretel comes across as both carefree and wilful.
+Gretel comes across as both carefree and willful.
 She found it difficult to keep her mouth closed and often walked on a thin border of risking arrest.

 The book is an interesting insight into life in Nazi Germany - it shows the daily dilemma's faced by those living in Nazi Germany but opposed to the Nazi ideology.
 It is also an interesting insight into the personality of Gretel Mahoney - an unlikely hero, but someone who could see through the Nazi propaganda.